 The good news is that there are resources that can guide you on the best way to train a child.

-Here are book suggestions for toddler discipline that will help you communicate with your children and direct them on how to behave well both at home and in public.
+Here are book suggestions for toddler discipline that will help you communicate with your children and direct them on behaving well both at home and in public.

 Top 5 Book Suggestion for Toddler Discipline